 Golf course architects have a tough job.
 Build too many short holes and better players ignore your effort.
 Create too many tough holes, and the average golfer will avoid the course.
-Finding just the right mix of both — essentially blending the beauties with the beasts — is a skill possessed by only a few.
+Finding just the right mix of both — essentially blending the beauties with the beasts — all while embracing the unique geological wonders that make Scottsdale a spectacular golf destination, is a skill possessed by only a few.
 Luckily, golfers coming to Scottsdale can see examples of both on multiple courses.
 Here are some holes that I look forward to playing and others I will hopefully conquer someday!

 The tee area, complete with a swinging bridge leading to the back portion, is pretty cool.
 But it’s a box canyon that stretches from there to the front of the green that provides the challenge.
 And there’s a two-tiered green bordered by some deep bunkers.